yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     **Good to Know**:
     - This can only be called by a permissioned address so if set up correctly can be trusted to be through a protected relay in order to perform swaps, lp movements etc.
-    - It is safe to account for loose asset in this function since any profit reported is immediately locked and therefore is not subject to price per share manipulation.
+    - It is safe to account for loose `asset` in this function since any profit reported is immediately locked and therefore is not subject to price per share manipulation.

     **Best Practice**:
-    - The returned value is used to account for all strategy profits, losses and fees so care should be taken when relying on oracle values, lp prices etc. that have the potential to be manipulated.
+    - The returned value is used to account for all the strategy's profits, losses, and fees so care should be taken when relying on oracle values, lp prices, etc. that have the potential to be manipulated.
-    - This can still be called after a strategy has been shutdown so you may want to check if the strategy is shutdown before performing certain functions like re-deploying loose funds.
+    - This can still be called after a strategy has been shutdown, so you may want to check if the strategy is shutdown before performing certain functions like re-deploying loose funds.

     **Example**: